bodywork-ml/bodywork-core/docs/installation.md

 ## Required Python Version

 Bodywork has been built and tested using Python 3.7.
-We recommend that Bodywork-compatible ML projects should also be developed and tested using Python 3.7, but in-practice your code is likely to work with other versions, as well.
+We recommend that Bodywork-compatible ML projects should also be developed and tested using Python 3.7, but in-practice your code is likely to work with other versions.

 ## Required Kubernetes Version